Vehicles

 If you want to import a vehicle permanently, please see Nationalizing.
 A temporary car permit (TIP) is not required in the “Free Zone” which is North and South Baja and along all the US / Mexico border up to approx. 16 to 20 miles into Mexico.
 It also includes the part of Sonora west of HWY 15 to Guaymas… Read More

 NAFTA-made vehicles may be nationalized at Laredo and some other ports of entry.
 Check with a broker as to model years.
 This is a reputable broker to nationalize your vehicle.
 There is no way to legally nationalize a vehicle that is already in Mexico.
-A citizen or temporary or permanent resident may nationalize a vehicle.
-You may import 2015… Read More
+A person attempting to export from the U.S. a used self-propelled vehicle shall present to… Read More

 When buying a vehicle in Mexico there are some obstacles.
 This is not to discourage but to inform.
 All my comments are based on experiences with clients.
 There is no CarFax or similar websites available to the public (only to auto dealers at considerable expense) to check a vehicle’s history.
 What is the actual distance the vehicle was driven?… Read More